- Connect mind, body and spirit

 Reminder: “Gentle” is a state of mind.
 It means we listen to our bodies and minds, and accept with compassion whatever we come across.
 While we may move at a gentler pace, and take extra care during transitions, we practice with all the effort of any other yoga class!

-ABOUT THE INSTRUCTOR: Ann Grace MacMullan is a certified yoga instructor (E-RYT 200) and believes in the therapeutic value of yoga for everyone, no matter what age, level of fitness, or life circumstance.
-Ann is currently pursuing her E-RYT 500 and C-IAYT, certification in Yoga Therapy.
+ABOUT THE INSTRUCTOR: Ann Grace MacMullan is a certified yoga instructor (E-RYT 500) and believes in the therapeutic value of yoga for everyone, no matter what age, level of fitness, or life circumstance.
+Ann is a yoga therapist candidate.
 She has been teaching yoga and meditation throughout the Philadelphia area for over five years.

 The posture of yoga is steady and easy.
 It is realized by relaxing one’s effort and resting like the cosmic serpent on the waters of infinity.Patanjali